+BlueEarthCountyHistory.com

-BlueEarthCountyHistory.com You can also sign-up for our free weekly e-news to receive updates and "bits of history" www.BlueEarthCountyHistory.com/Newsletters MEMBERSHIP MAKES A DIFFERENCE As you may remember, starting April 1, 2020, BECHS membership levels increased by an average of \$5.
+You can also sign-up for our free weekly e-news to receive updates and "bits of history" www.BlueEarthCountyHistory.com/Newsletters

+MEMBERSHIP MAKES A DIFFERENCE

+As you may remember, starting April 1, 2020, BECHS membership levels increased by an average of \$5.
 Thanks to everyone who took advantage of the "old" rates and renewed early!

 Your membership matters more than ever!
 It shows that you have an appreciation for history and the work being done at the Blue Earth County Historical Society.
 Thank you for your continued support!

 If you need to renew your membership, visit BlueEarthCountyHistory.com/membership.
 Annual members can find their current expiration date on the back cover as part of the mailing label.

-BECHS Member Discount - NOW ONLINE Great news!
+BECHS Member Discount - NOW ONLINE

+Great news!
 You can now use your BECHS member discount in our online store as well as in person.
 Save 10% off books and Marian Anderson art.

+BlueEarthCountyHistory.com/online-store BlueEarthCountyHistory.com/Marian-Anderson

-BlueEarthCountyHistory.com/online-store BlueEarthCountyHistory.com/Marian-Anderson Just use the code BECHSmember at checkout and the discount will be applied automatically.
+Just use the code BECHSmember at checkout and the discount will be applied automatically.

 BECHS Annual Membership

 The Blue Earth County Historical Society is a member-supported, non-profit organization.
 Membership dues make up a growing portion of the annual operating budget.
 Thank you for your support.

 Name Membership Levels

-Business Name •
+Business Name

+Address Individual \$40 --- Senior Household (new) \$55

-Address Phone
+Phone Household \$65

+Email can be found on your mailing

-Gift for: Include name and address
+□ Gift for: name and address label on the back cover.

-Please send this form and check BECHS Membership 424 Warren Street Mankato, MN 56001 to: OR membership form online at htyHistory.com/membership
+Please send this form and check to:

+BECHS Membership 424 Warren Street Mankato, MN 56001

+OR

+Complete your membership form online at BlueEarthCountyHistory.com/membership

 Affiliate Membership levels are available for Groups or Organizations, call for details.

-LET'S KEEP MAKING HISTORY

-FACEBOOK.COM/BECHSHISTORY BLUEEARTHCOUNTYHISTORY.COM

 ADDRESS SERVICE REQUESTED

-The Future of History is in Your Hands

 Non-Profit Org.
 U.S. Postage PAID Mankato MN 56001 Permit No. 86

 Membership Expiration Date